 Our civic leadership has no credible plan capable of replacing the economic engine that they have intentionally shut down.
 Over the balance of its now-canceled leased, Lakewood Hospital would have generated more than a billion dollars of economic impact.
 This is a conservative estimate that only assumes the continued operation of the hospital through the current lease period and not after 2026.

 Did our civic leaders understand that they were shutting down a billion dollars’ worth of economic flow when they rejected the Metro Health System proposal?
 It seems not.
 If you were selling your house, you would have it appraised before putting it on the market.
 If our civic leaders had the operations or assets of Lakewood Hospital appraised by independent professionals, those appraisals have never been made public.
 If they didn’t have such a valuable asset appraised, then shame on them.

 All of these basic, common-sense practices—an independent appraisal, a public RFP, and open bidding—can still be performed when Lakewood says no to the alternative of lazy, prefab policy-making.
 Voters will have their choice on November 8.

 Q: The hospital is already closed.
-Isn’t it too late to save it?
+Isn’t it a done deal?

-A: The legislation that closed the hospital will be on November’s ballot, for voters to approve or reject.
+A: The hospital facility still belongs to Lakewood, and the legislation that closed it will be on November’s ballot as Issue 64, for voters to approve or reject.
 Lakewood can reject it and instead pursue a genuine, open bidding process for new partners to operate our hospital.